Morgana-S/ourglass/README.md

 - Implementation of a proper user-to-user messaging system, as opposed to the defunct Comment model.
 This would allow users to message event organisers directly for any questions they might have.

+- Account management on the user's behalf is barebones at the moment, with basic styling on the pages for password resets.
+Enhancing these features for users should be a priority for future work in the project, as this is an area the site is woefully lacking.
+Basic functionality exists if a user -needs- to reset, their password, but I wouldn't describe it as complete.

 # Deployment

 ## Deployment to Heroku